couchbaselabs/docs-ng/content/couchbase-sdk-node-1.2/using-the-apis.markdown

 <a id="datatypes_with_nodejs"></a>

-## Datatypes with Node.js
+## Data types with Node.js

-All Javascript datatypes that are able to be serialized via the JSON functions are supported by default.
+All Javascript data types that are able to be serialized via the JSON functions are supported by default.
 It is worth noting that recursive structures cannot be serialized.
-It is also possible to encode data using the raw Node.js formats or in UTF8 as well by using the format option on the storage operations.
+It is also possible to encode data using the raw Node.js formats or in UTF-8 as well by using the format option on the storage operations.

 ```